 Noun Practice Quiz

-Select the answer choice that identifies the noun in the sentence.
+For each question, select the answer choice that identifies the noun in the sentence.

 1. It will take all of your energy and will to be able to walk again.